MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-updates.md

 ## Update processes

-Once you know you have an update, apply update with the following steps.
+Once you know you have an update, apply it by using the following steps.

 ![Azure Stack update process](./media/azure-stack-updates/azure-stack-update-process.png)